tezos/tezos-mirror/README.md

 ## Building

-- Install dependencies by doing `opam install tezos caqti-lwt caqti-driver-sqlite`
+- Install dependencies by doing `opam install octez caqti-lwt caqti-driver-sqlite`
 - clone this repo, `cd teztale` and do `make`